BFI London Film Festival presents Playground (Un monde); Playground is released nationwide on April 22nd.

 The answer to that question is complicated, but one thing is beyond doubt, as adults, we quickly learn to airbrush away many of the negatives of our childhood, even if they continue to haunt our subconscious.
 This action of locking away painful childhood memories exists within us all, our early and late school life at the heart of many private memories we choose to forget.
 However, as time goes on, these memories gather dust, becoming increasingly opaque, until we are unsure what was real and what was a mere childhood nightmare.

-READ MORE: SLAPFACE
+READ MORE: THE INNOCENTS

-However, now and again, these painful school memories escape the vault, sometimes through a dream, smell or sound.
-With her stunning debut film Playground, Belgian newcomer Laura Wandel unlocks our memories through film.
+However, these painful school memories now and again escape the vault, sometimes through a dream, smell or sound.
+With her stunning debut film, Playground, Belgian newcomer Laura Wandel unlocks our memories through film.
 Here we follow the daily school life of a brother and sister, Seven-year-old Nora (Maya Vanderbeque) and her older brother Abel (Günter Duret).
 But far from being a standard school-based family drama, Wandel creates a sensory journey where the jungle of school life is seen from the perspective of young Nora.

 READ MORE: BROTHER’S KEEPER

 However, if all this sounds dark and foreboding, Wandel also captures many of the joyous moments of school life.
 Here, we find kids biting their sandwiches into animal shapes while their friends guess what it is; the urgent need to belong, held in random conversations and creative games, as individual confidence slowly builds.
 But, when exploring the core themes of bullying, place, position and hierarchy, Playground is harsh and brutal but ultimately true, as the no man’s land of the school playground is brought to life in exceptional and captivating detail.
 Wandel’s film speaks to our subconscious through exquisite natural performances and sublime cinematography, as it challenges our airbrushed and rose-tinted view of childhood.